 Table of contents

 The ESP8266 5V Wi-Fi relay switch module is a small, inexpensive module measuring in at 45 x 28 x 20 mm and needs 5V DC to operate.
-Similar to other Songle relay switch modules, the on-board relay can tolerate 110 – 250V AC or up to 30 V DC at 10A.
-The module is also equipped with serial port debugging pins and has a build-in ‘flyback’ diode to protect the circuit from voltage spikes.
+Similar to other Songle relay switch modules, the onboard relay can tolerate 110 – 250V AC or up to 30 V DC at 10A.
+The module is also equipped with serial port debugging pins and has a built-in ‘flyback’ diode to protect the circuit from voltage spikes.

 ESP8266 5V Wi-Fi Relay switch module specifications